 Chopped cilantro and sliced, seeded jalapeno to garnish

-Place 1 1/2 cups frozen corn and water in a blender and blend until smooth.
+- Place ½ the corn and all the water in a blender and blend until smooth.
 Press through a fine sieve, disposing of the pulp.

-On medium-low heat place olive oil in a skillet, add in the remaining corn, onion and pepper.
+- Place olive oil in a skillet on low to medium heat and add in the remaining corn, onion and pepper.

 - Cook, stirring every 2 or 3 minutes until very lightly browned, approximately 10 minutes.